MichalisEfstathiou/XSPOT-MARKETS/desktop-application-for-windows/trading-panels/scalper.md

 The color of QTY cell depends on the side of the position:

-* If all positions have Side = Long, qty. cell will be colored in blue;
+* If all positions have Side = Long, qty. cell will be colored in blue
-* If there are no positions, qty. cell will not be colored and qty. value = N/A.
+* If there are no positions, qty. cell will not be colored and qty. value = N/A
-* If positions are multidirectional, then qty. cell is not colored;
+* If positions are multidirectional, then qty. cell is not colored
-* If all positions have Side = Short, qty. cell will be colored in red;
+* If all positions have Side = Short, qty. cell will be colored in red

 User has a possibility to change a size of Time and sales chart section using left mouse button \(drag&drop\), to provide this just disable Mouse trading and resize chart section to desired width.